-- 12.14.1 Competitors have a specified period from the actual start of the launch period in which to find their marker(s). - 1.14.2.1 The choice between searching for the marker and first recovering the competitor rests with the competitor or his crew.
+- 12.14.1 Competitors have a specified period from the actual start of the launch period in which to find their marker(s). - 12.14.2 The choice between searching for the marker and first recovering the competitor rests with the competitor or their crew.